-Father of Ahmaud Arbery’s shooter gets life for hate crime - NewsBreak
+Father of Ahmaud Arbery’s Shooter Gets Life for Hate Crime - NewsBreak

 “And it’s not lost on the court that it was the kind of trial that Ahmaud Arbery did not receive before he was shot and killed,” the judge said.

-Before the sentencing, she heard from members of Arbery’s family.
+Before the two sentencings, she heard from members of Arbery’s family.
 His mother, Wanda Cooper-Jones, said she feels every shot that was fired at her son every day.

 “It’s so unfair, so unfair, so unfair that he was killed while he was not even committing a crime,” she said.